Deir Hanna: Geography

+Deir Hanna is located in the heart of the Galilee roughly at the midpoint between the Mediterranean and the Sea of Galilee.
+The old village surmounts a ridge about 300 m above sea level.
+It sits on the southern edge of the fertile Battuf plain, which separates the hills of Upper and Lower Galilee.

 History

 Some scholars identify Deir Hanna with the ancient Jewish town of Kfar Yochana (כפר יוחנא; alternatively spelled as Kfar Yohanan, Kfar Hanun, Kfar Hanina, Kfar Hana, Kfar Hanan, Kfar Hanin).
 The town held significance as a center of rabbinic learning, being the home of numerous sages.
 Kfar Yochana was the seat of Jachin, a priestly family, following the destruction of the Temple in 70 AD.

-Crusaders
+Crusader period

 In the Crusader era, Deir Hanna was a fief known as Berhenne, or Der Henne.
 In 1174, it was one of the casalia (villages) given to Phillipe le Rous.
 In 1236, descendants of Phillipe le Rous confirmed the sale of the fief of Deir Henna.
 According to architectural researcher Andrew Petersen, no traces of Crusader occupation were found in the village.